31 Creative Gift Exchange Ideas That Make the Holidays Even More Fun

 With the following gift exchange ideas and tips, gift giving will feel joyful again.
 Let our team of elves—including holiday party planners, etiquette experts, and Real Simple readers—enlighten you with smart strategies that will make any party or early-morning frenzy more memorable.

-For Friends and Family
+For friends and family

 - Start a rotating gift box.
-Anna Baldwin, a reader from Arlee, Montana, does this with her three best friends from college: She fills a box with locally made, low-cost items—one for each friend—and a personal note, and mails it off.
+Anna Baldwin, a reader from Arlee, Mont., does this with her three best friends from college: She fills a box with locally made, low-cost items—one for each friend—and a personal note, and mails it off.
 The first friend takes out a gift, puts in three of her own, adds to the note, and ships everything on to the next.
 The box rotates like that until it has made the rounds of all the friends, ending up back with Anna, complete with personal notes from her pals and their gifts to her.

 - Introduce a gag gift.
 Wrap up your most egregious or inexplicable Christmas present from last year (sad-eyed ceramic cat, anyone?) for an unsuspecting family member.
 It becomes that person's responsibility to pass it along, like a hot potato, the next year.

 - Have a cobweb party.
 This wacky search game was all the rage during the Victorian era.
 Designate one room for the party, and assign each player a yarn color.
 Tie one end of a spool of yarn to each gift—blue yarn to one player's gift, red yarn to another, and so on.
 Unwind the yarn as you zigzag across the room, trailing it under furniture, looping it around banisters and over curtain rods, anywhere you can.
 You want to make it as difficult as possible for the gift recipient to follow his or her yarn through the "cobweb" of different colors to find the present.
 Hand each person his or her spool of yarn and let the mayhem ensue.